Getting There & Around

 What are special event clearways?

-Special event clearways are strict no-parking zones and apply even to local residents or TfNSW Mobility Scheme Permit holders.
+Special event clearways are strict no-parking zones for all vehicle types and apply even to local residents or TfNSW Mobility Scheme Permit holders.
 Vehicles left in clearways will be towed away and a fee applies.

 EASY WALKING TOUR ROUTES